 Now more than ever is an important to listen.
 To the scientists trying to stop the spread of COVID-19, and to BAME communities who’ve been disproportionately affected by the virus.
-To the Black Lives Matter movement, and to our flatmates and families around dinner tables and on Zoom calls.
+To the Black Lives Matter movement, and to our flatmates and families around the breakfast and dinner table.

 Being a good listener is a necessary, almost virtuous quality, and yet so few of us are.
 Despite frequent admissions of being a useless cook or a terrible singer, you'll very rarely hear someone say they're a bad listener.
 “Because we ‘listen’ everyday, we don’t know we’re bad at it” says former hostage negotiator Richard Mullender, who now runs courses for the corporate world via The Listening Institute.